 Life gets busy, and let’s face it, it can be a challenge to make time for the healthy lifestyle you’d like to maintain.
 Exercise is important, but even spending 45 minutes at the gym can set your schedule behind.
 The good news is, to see impactful physical results from a workout you don’t need to spend several hours a week sweating it out.
-A full body workout, for women in this case, can be done in as little as a quarter of an hour.
+A total body workout, for women in this case, can be done in as little as a quarter of an hour.
 All you’ll need are some basic pieces of equipment and a simplistic understanding of how to treat your body right.

 Before you begin a regimen, it is important to understand a few guiding principles to give you the most for your time.
 The first rule is to stay hydrated — always.
 The general recommendation is to consume half of your body weight in ounces each day.
 Next, when it comes to the workout itself, variety is key.
 You never want to stick to just cardio or just weight lifting.
 A well-rounded physique comes from well-rounded exercise, especially if your goals include muscle growth.

 On that note, you will want to make sure your nutrition includes plenty of protein.
 This will aid in your strength training and recovery.
 Lastly, never underestimate the power of stretching.
 Ideally, just a little bit of stretching before and after workouts ensures elasticity and reduced soreness in most cases.